SkyflowFoundry/connections_config/README.md

     pip install -r requirements.txt
     ```

-1. Open `skyflow_connections_setup.py` and update the constanst with the values you collected in the previous steps:
+1. Open `skyflow_connections_setup.py` and update the constants with the values you collected in the previous steps:

     | Constant                     | Description     |
     | ---------------------------- | --------------- |